isomerpages/moe-qihua/_useful-information/School Canteen.md

 and stall assistant.</p>
 </li>
 <li>
-<p>Able to provide beverages that meets the health and nutritional standards
+<p>Able to provide food that meets the health and nutritional standards set
-set by the Health Promotion Board (HPB) under the ‘Healthy Meals in Schools Programme (HMSP)’ guidelines&nbsp;(See <a href="https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme" rel="noopener noreferrer nofollow" target="_blank">link</a>).</p>
+by the Health Promotion Board (HPB) under the ‘Healthy Meals in Schools Programme (HMSP)’ guidelines&nbsp;(See <a href="https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme" rel="noopener noreferrer nofollow" target="_blank">link</a>).</p>
 </li>
 <li>